 Be sure your double-haul is dialed and consistent.
 Familiarity with a two-handed rod is not essential at all but being able to fish a two-handed rod can create a few more fishing options.
 Additionally, more and more anglers are learning the enjoyment, and ease, of fishing two-handed rods in Kamchatka and for the strong and large rainbow trout that live there.

-If that sounds exciting to you, then a trip to Kamchatka might allow you to be one the select few world-wide angling travelers who has wet a fly in a river home to trout that have never seen a fly.
+If that sounds exciting to you, then a trip to Kamchatka might allow you to be one of the select few world-wide angling travelers who have wet a fly in a river home to trout that have never seen a fly.

 The reasons for a Kamchatka fly fishing trip can vary—it may be on a personal bucket list; it may be to experience the greatest fly fishing for native trout on earth, or it may be because no other angling addiction will feed the habit.

 This is not a trip for everyone, but if you choose to take it, it is a trip everyone will want to hear about.